 Understanding Eye Color

-It is very easy to find a color shade depending on your skin tone, however, how good of color would it be if it can't pop up your facial features, right?
+It is very easy to find a color shade depending on your skin tone, however, how good of a color would it be if it doesn't make your facial features pop, right?
 Eye coloring is the same as your skin undertones.
 If they tend to have more gold, red, orange, and brown - You have a warm color tone.

 The cooler shades include purple, green, pink, and some blues.
 Now that we’ve determined the basics, let’s cover what color type will work best for you.